International Labour Organization: Membership

 The ILO has 187 state members.
 186 of the 193 member states of the United Nations plus the Cook Islands are members of the ILO.
-The UN member states which are not members of the ILO are Andorra, Bhutan, Liechtenstein, Micronesia, Monaco, Nauru, and North Korea.
+The 7 UN member states which are not members of the ILO are Andorra, Bhutan, Liechtenstein, Micronesia, Monaco, Nauru, and North Korea.

 The ILO constitution permits any member of the UN to become a member of the ILO.
 To gain membership, a nation must inform the director-general that it accepts all the obligations of the ILO constitution.
 Other, non-UN states can be admitted by a two-thirds vote of all delegates, including a two-thirds vote of government delegates, at any ILO General Conference.
 The Cook Islands, a non-UN state, joined in June 2015.

 Countries that had been members of the ILO under the League of Nations remained members when the organization's new constitution came into effect in 1946.

 Objectives

 The Declaration of Philadelphia (10 May 1944) restated the traditional objectives of the International Labour Organization and then branched out in two new directions: the centrality of human rights to social policy, and the need for international economic planning.
 With the end of the world war in sight, it sought to adapt the guiding principles of the ILO "to the new realities and to the new aspirations aroused by the hopes for a better world."
-It was adopted at the 26th Conference of the ILO in Philadelphia, United States of America.
+It was adopted at the 26th Conference of the ILO in Philadelphia, Pennsylvania.

 In 1946, when the ILO's constitution was being revised by the General Conference convened in Montreal, the Declaration of Philadelphia was annexed to the constitution and forms an integral part of it by Article 1.
-Most of the demands of the declaration were a result of a partnership of American and Western European labor unions and the ILO secretariat.
+Most of the demands of the declaration were a result of a partnership of American and Western European labour unions and the ILO secretariat.

 "Labour is not a commodity" is the principle expressed in the preamble to the International Labour Organization's founding documents.
 It expresses the view that people should not be treated like inanimate commodities, capital, another mere factor of production, or resources.
 Instead, people who work for a living should be treated as human beings and accorded dignity and respect.
 Paul O'Higgins attributes the phrase to John Kells Ingram, who used it in 1880 during a meeting in Dublin of the British Trades Union Congress.